JJJ000/knowledge-repo.com/git/switching_branches_in_git.kp/knowledge.md

 ---
-title: What is the process for changing to a different branch in git?
+title: Switch the branch's foundation
 authors:
 - know_how
 tags: